Muhibbi123/Muhibbi123/README.md

 - 👋 Hi, I’m Mert
-- 👀 I’m interested in Programming (C, Java, Python, Web Programming, Database Programming and etc...)
+- 👀 I’m interested in Computers and Programming (C, Java, Python, Web Programming, Database Programming and etc...)
 - 🌱 I’m currently learning Mobile Programming.
 (I use Java and XML for coding.)

 <!---